pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/bosh-errands.en.md

 ## Ensure our zookeeper is deployed:

-1. Utilize your SSH Client to connect to your jumpbox.

-  - `ssh username@jumpbox-ip`

 1. Utilize the BOSH CLI to check the status of the deployment.

-  - `bosh -e my-bosh -d zookeeper instances -p`
+  - `bosh -e vbox -d zookeeper instances -p`

   - You should see something similar to the following: